-78. If any member be a lunatic, idiot or non-compos mentis, he may vote whether on a show of hands or at a poll by his committee, curator bonis or other curator and such last mentioned persons may give their votes by proxy provided that forty eight hours at least before the time of holding the meeting or adjourned meeting as the case may be, at which any such person proposes to vote, he shall satisfy the Board of his right under the Transmission Article to the shares in respect of which he proposes to exercise his right under this Article, unless the Board shall have previously admitted his right to vote at such meeting in respect thereof.
+78. If any member be a lunatic, idiot or non-compos mentis, he may vote whether on a show of hands or at a poll by his committee, curator bonis or other curator and such last mentioned persons may give their votes by proxy provided that forty eight hours at least before the time of holding the meeting or adjourned meeting as the case may be, at which any such person proposes to vote, he shall satisfy the Board of his right under the Transmission Article to the shares in respect of which he proposes to vote at such meeting in respect thereof.